DSI-VD/foehn/src/components/03-organisms/global/header-application/README.md

-Application title is not mandatory
+Application title is not optional